 Unstructured CPD activities include:

-- Attending exhibitions and trade shows, such as Decorex International, Maison et Objet and 100% Design;
+- Attending live or virtual exhibitions and trade shows, such as Decorex International, Maison et Objet and 100% Design;

 - Reading interiors related journals, magazines and books;